praschetan/mobile-services.en/help/android/acquisition-main/acquisition.md

 >[!IMPORTANT]
 >
->Google recommends that you avoid unnecessary API calls in your app, by only invoking the API one time immediately after install.
+>To avoid unnecessary API calls in your app, Google recommends that you only invoke the API once immediately after install.

-You should consult Google's documentation and decide the best way to use the Google Play Install Referrer APIs in your app.
-Below is an example of how to use the Adobe SDK with the Google Play Install Referrer APIs:
+To decide the best way to use the Google Play Install Referrer APIs in your app, see Google's documentation.
+Here is an example of how to use the Adobe SDK with the Google Play Install Referrer APIs:

 ```java
 void handleGooglePlayReferrer() {